New probe of magnetic fields in the prereionization epoch. I. Formalism: Spherical Wave Basis for the Radiation's Phase-space Density Matrix

 We further simplify the angular integral in the transformation of Eq.~\eqref{eq:pltosphtransform} using the moments of the phase-space density matrix in the plane wave basis [Eq.~\eqref{eq:momentexpansion}], and the Clebsch-Gordan rule for evaluating the angular integral of the product of three spherical harmonics \cite{Varshalovich88}.

-The M1--M1 block of the phase-space density matrix contributes to the evolution of the atom density matrix [see Section \ref{sec:dmevolnradiative}].
+The M1--M1 block of the phase-space density matrix contributes to the evolution of the atom density matrix [see Sec.~\ref{sec:dmevolnradiative}].
 We derive its explicit form for arbitrarily polarized radiation by simplifying Eq.~\eqref{eq:pltosphtransform}:

 This $3 \times 3$ block is equivalently described in terms of its irreducible components $\mathcal{F}_{j m}(\omega)$ of ranks $j = \{0,1,2\}$, in exactly the same manner as the matter density matrix $\rho_{m_1 m_2}$ in Eqs.~\eqref{eq:polmom} and \eqref{eq:polmom2}: